dasteihn/minifftw/README.md

 - In MPI mode, the mfftw distributes slices of process 0's array to the worker processes via MPI - distributing those slices before execution and collecting the results after execution.
 This might become a bottleneck in simulations.
+  However, the array is distributed or collected simultaneously to all processes via the Gather and Scatter functions.
+So it should scale rather well.

 ## Project Status